Ibn Bayhas al-Kilabi: Background

-Suppression of Umayyad rebellion
+Suppression of pro-Umayyad rebellion

 The pro-Umayyads in Syria attempted to gain power during the political chaos of the Fourth Muslim Civil War, which pitted the Abbasid contenders for the caliphate, Caliph al-Amin and his brother al-Ma'mun, sons of Harun al-Rashid, against each other.
 The Abbasid governor of Syria, Sulayman ibn Abi Ja'far, imprisoned Ibn Bayhas in a dungeon inside the Palace of al-Hajjaj, where the governor resided.
 Sulayman may have been persuaded to arrest Ibn Bayhas by the pro-Umayyad conspirators, who at this point were operating clandestinely.
 The pro-Umayyad faction raised support from Yamani and Qaysi tribesmen and affiliates, but feared that the ardently pro-Abbasid Ibn Bayhas would not come to their side.
 They resolved to neutralize him by convincing the Abbasid governor that Ibn Bayhas was a leader of the Zawaqil, desert brigands who were devastating the Syrian countryside during the civil war.

 Soon after Ibn Bayhas was imprisoned, the pro-Umayyad rebellion was launched, with a descendant of the Umayyad caliph Mu'awiya I (r.
 661–680), Abu al-Umaytir, at the helm.
 The rebels besieged Sulayman in his palace, prompting him to free Ibn Bayhas in return for safely escorting him out of Damascus.
 Ibn Bayhas and his horsemen secured Sulayman's escape through the Hauran, accompanying him as far Thaniyyat al-Uqab in the Syrian Desert before parting ways; Sulayman returned to Iraq while Ibn Bayhas headed back to the Hauran.
 Large parts of Syria, namely Damascus, the Beqaa Valley, most of the coastal cities, such as Sidon, and Jund Hims (district of Homs), came under Abu al-Umaytir's authority.
 Al-Amin dispatched a son of his general Ali ibn Isa ibn Mahan to suppress the Syrian rebellion, but he halted at the city of Raqqa in the Jazira, the province bordering Syria to the northeast.
 This was possibly due to concerns that Ibn Bayhas, the Abbasids' main ally in Syria at this time, was a supporter of al-Ma'mun.